Rothbury: Drama

 Line producer Margaret Mitchell commented on filming at Rothbury for Darkwater:

 "We arrived very early in the morning, on an October day when it was very misty.
 The sun was rising and shone through the water – that was particularly beautiful.
 It's a great place for walking.
 When you're here, you're completely struck by the expansive land, the light and the skies.
 You can see the vast panorama of countryside, the light just fills your eyes.
 It's incredible."

-Rothbury was also mentioned by DS Joe Ashworth (David Leon) in the episode 'Poster Girl', Series 3: Episode 2.